datamol-io/molfeat/README.md

 This, however, does imply that the installation of a plugin is plugin-dependent: Please consult its documentation to learn more.

-### Optional dependencies
-Not all featurizers of the Molfeat core package are supported by default.
-Some featurizers require additional dependencies.
-If you try to use a featurizer that requires additional dependencies, Molfeat will raise an error and will tell you which dependencies are missing and how to install these.

 ## API tour
 ```python